austinzheng/Cormorant/README.md

 - STM and support for multithreading
 - Metadata
 - Destructuring via pattern matching
+- Rationals and bignums (may need to wait for a suitable Swift library handling these first)
 - Interpreter rewrite (compile to bytecode rather than direct interpretation) - probably as a separate project
 - Full Foundation/Cocoa bindings
 - Better Swift runtime interop (if proper reflection support ever comes to Swift)